 Social and Behavioral Sciences is a dynamic college offering infinite possibilities for students.
-Our strength comes from our diversity of disciplines – Anthropology, Archaeology, Criminal Justice, Geography, Gerontology, History, Philosophy, Political Science, Social Work, Psychology, and Sociology.
+Our strength comes from our diversity of disciplines – Anthropology, Archaeology, Criminal Justice, Geography, Environment & Sustainability, Gerontology, History, Philosophy, Political Science, Social Work, Psychological Science, and Sociology.
 Each of these disciplines look at humans, their behavior, and how they interact with the environment through their own unique lens of inquiry.
 Our faculty are award-winning, highly accomplished scholars who promote student research, internships, and high-impact educational experiences.
 Students in our college acquire essential skills, knowledge, and abilities to enact positive change in the world.
 Come and explore what we have to offer.
 The possibilities are infinite.

 After graduation, Dr. Horn took a post-doctoral position with Sandia National Laboratory in Livermore, CA in the Microfluidics division working on national security projects including chemical and biological weapon detection systems for first responders and facilities protection.
 He joined the faculty at Weber State University in 2005.
 At the same time, he began working in the chemistry section of the Utah State Crime Lab while also spending time with the Weber Metro Crime Scene Investigation Unit.
-These experiences served as an excellent training ground for how science interfaces with the criminal justice system and formed the basis for his philosophy for teaching forensic science and crime scene investigation to Weber students.
+These experiences served as an excellent training ground for how science interfaces with the criminal justice system and formed the basis for his philosophy for teaching forensic science and crime scene investigation to Weber State University students.

 Dr. Brent Horn